Mahindra & Mahindra Financial Services Limited Report on the Audit of the Standalone Financial Statements

-1. We have audited the accompanying standaLone financial, statements of Mahindra & Mahindra FinanciaL Services Limited ('the Company'), which comprise the StandaLone BaLance Sheet as at 31st March 2025, the StandaLone Statement of Profit and Loss (incLuding Other Comprehensive Income), the StandaLone Statement of Cash FLow and the StandaLone Statement of Changes in Equity for the year then ended, and notes to the StandaLone financial statements, including a summary of the materiaL accounting poLicies and other expLanatory information (hereinafter referred to as the 'StandaLone FinanciaL Statements').
+1. We have audited the accompanying StandaLone Financial Statements of Mahindra & Mahindra Financial Services Limited ('the Company'), which comprise the StandaLone BaLance Sheet as at March 31, 2026, the StandaLone Statement of Profit and Loss (including Other Comprehensive Income), the StandaLone Statement of Cash FLow and the StandaLone Statement of Changes in Equity for the year then ended, and notes to the StandaLone FinanciaL Statements, incLuding a summary of the materiaL accounting poLicies and other expLanatory information (hereinafter referred to as the 'StandaLone FinanciaL Statements').

 Basis for Opinion